Project 2: CS 61A Autocorrected Typing Software

 Problem 3 (2 pts)

-Implement accuracy, which takes a typed paragraph and a source paragraph.
+Implement accuracy, which takes both a typed paragraph and a source paragraph.
 It returns the percentage of words in typed that exactly match the corresponding words in source.
 Case and punctuation must match as well.
 "Corresponding" here means that two words must occur at the same indices in typed and source; the first words of both must match, the second words of both must match, and so on.

 If typed is longer than source, then the extra words in typed that have no corresponding word in source are all incorrect.